Ali-Mikael/Application-hacking/h4-Disaddembly.md

 # C) Backwards
 **OBJECTIVE**
-- Modify the `passtr` programs's binary so that it accepts all passwords except the correct one
+- Modify the `passtr` programs's binary so that it **accepts all** passwords **except** the correct one
   - Without the original source code of course!
 - Demonstrate with tests that your solution works

 # Manipulation
 We import the second program called `passtr`

---> analyze it
+- Analyze it

---> open up the main function
+- Open up the main function

---> give variables descriptive names:
+- Give variables descriptive names

 <img width="833" height="447" alt="Screenshot from 2026-02-04 23-37-18" src="https://github.com/user-attachments/assets/ac8830d5-3d42-4e6f-a169-ae6f74be359f" />